 (xxvii) Boat launch ramps are the least desirable of all water access structures and may only be located on stable, non-erosional banks where a minimum amount of substrate disturbance or stabilization is necessary.
 Ramps should be kept flush with the slope of the foreshore to minimize interruption of natural geo-hydraulic processes.
 The ramp width should be minimized, and paved strips versus a full concrete pad is preferable.
 Development Permit applications must demonstrate all applicable provincial and federal guidelines have been followed and approvals are in place.
-Part 2 Interpretation

-6.7 Coastal Flood Hazard Development Permit Area

-Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.

-A development permit is required for any development occurring on land within the Coastal Flood Hazard Development Permit Area that may be classified as one of the following activities, as per section 489 of the Local Government Act:

-- (i) subdivision of land: - (ii) construction of, addition to, or alteration of a building or structure; and - (iii) and alteration directly related to the construction of a building or structure, including without limitation, disturbance of soils including grubbing, scraping, removal of top soils and the creation of non-structural impervious or semi-pervious surfaces.

-Exemptions (b)

-A Coastal Flood Hazard Development Permit is not required for the following activities:

-- (i) Those activities identified as exempt in the Regional District of Nanaimo Flood Hazard and Mitigation Bylaw No.1872, 2023. - (ii) Subdivision involving only lot line adjustment or lot consolidation.
-To be exempt, there must be a viable building site on natural grade outside of the development permit area as confirmed by a BC Land Surveyor or Qualified Professional, and no works are proposed within the development permit area. - (iii) Subdivision where the following criteria is met: - (A) required minimum lot sizes are achieved exclusive of the development permit area, as confirmed in writing by a Qualified Professional and by a BC Land Surveyor on the survey plan; - (B) no development activities including grading, clearing, trenching, or installation of pipes, relating to the creation of any lots will occur within the area encompassing the development permit area; - (C) no new lot lines created within the development permit area; and - (D) where a section 219 covenant is registered to prevent development on those portions of lands deemed subject to flood hazards in a manner consistent with the development permit area guidelines. - (E) Construction of, or additions to, a building or structure that does not require a building permit.
+6.7 Coastal Flood Hazard Development Permit Area Part 1 Administration Information Note: the designation of this development permit area and description of the special conditions or objectives that justify the designation are located in the applicable Official Community Plans.
+Applicability (a) A development permit is required for any development occurring on land within the Coastal Flood Hazard Development Permit Area that may be classified as one of the following activities, as per section 489 of the Local Government Act: Part 2 Interpretation (i) subdivision of land; (ii) construction of, addition to, or alteration of a building or structure; and (iii) land alteration directly related to the construction of a building or structure, including without limitation, disturbance of soils including grubbing, scraping, removal of top Part 3 Land Use Regulations soils and the creation of non-structural impervious or semi-pervious surfaces. (b) Exemptions A Coastal Flood Hazard Development Permit is not required for the following activities: (i) Those activities identified as exempt in the "Regional District of Nanaimo Flood Hazard and Mitigation Bylaw No.1872, 2023".
+Subdivision involving only lot line adjustment or lot consolidation.
+To be exempt there (ii) Part 4 Zones must not be any net increase in permitted density and no new building construction or related land alterations proposed within the development permit area. (iii) Subdivision where the following criteria is met: (A) the required minimum lot sizes are achieved exclusive of the development permit Part 5 Subdivision Regulations area, as confirmed in writing by a Qualified Professional and by a BC Land Surveyor on the survey plan; (B) no development activities including grading, clearing, trenching, or installation of pipes, relating to the creation of any lots will occur within the area encompassing the development permit area; and (C) where a Section 219 covenant is registered to prevent development on those Part 6 Development Permit Areas portions of lands deemed subject to flood hazards in a manner consistent with the development permit area guidelines.
+Guidelines (c) General Guidelines times of the year more prone to flood events.